 The CWCA will be located as shown on Figures 3, 5, and 7.
 This is the optimal location for both vertical and horizontal separation from Ambrosia Lake.
 SRI estimated the elevation of the maximum water level of Ambrosia Lake to be elevation 7068.5 ft.
-AMSL based on the high water mark indicated by vegetation contrasts.
+AMSL based on the high-water mark indicated by vegetation contrasts.
 The current lowest elevation (outfall point) of the lake perimeter, 7068.5 ft.
 AMSL, sets the maximum water level of the lake, as shown on Figure 2.
 The CWCA site was selected to be as far above 7068.5 ft. and as far horizontally as possible from the lake basin.

 The specification for CWCA construction is included in Appendix G. Construction drawings, identified in the specification and to be prepared upon approval of this Reclamation Plan, will show the reclamation work illustrated in Figures 3, 5, and 7.
 CWCA construction will include subgrade preparation where necessary to ensure that clay forms a continuous natural liner, placement and compaction of radwaste, and placement and compaction of soil cover.
+Construction debris will be placed in a designated section of the CWCA that will be determined during construction activities.
 These activities will be conducted in accordance with construction drawings and specifications identified in Appendix G as modified in response to MMD the HASP (Appendix H), and the CQMP (Appendix I as amended).
 Application of the CQMP will be under the direction of SRI's Site Supervisor/ Site Reclamation Manager (SRM), with assistance of the QC Inspector and the Professional Engineer.